ProjectHydroTech/Zybo-Z7/Vivado/README.md

 ![Screenshot 2022-02-11 171129](https://user-images.githubusercontent.com/92703672/153564801-5164315c-1298-4725-a345-51be4860d53a.png)

 <b>Step 44.</b> Select everything from Pmod header JB to Pmod header JD and uncomment it.
-This will basically tell the Zybo which ports we will be needing.
+This will basically tell the Zybo which ports we will be needed.

 ![image](https://user-images.githubusercontent.com/92703672/153565117-19fa53e1-6f86-4a39-8839-b70e3cbd24dd.png)

-<b>Step 45.</b> We will be configuring the constraint files based on the ports we will be needing, for this example we will be placing the Pmod ALS in port JB ( top row ),
+<b>Step 45.</b> We will be configuring the constraint files based on the ports that will be needing, for this example we will be placing the Pmod ALS in port JB ( top row ),
 Pmod Hygro in port JC ( top row ), Pmod AQS in port JC ( bottom row ) and lastly the Pmod AD1 in pord JD ( top row ).

 Remember the name of the Pmod interface from step 34.